**IMPORTANT PARK NOTICES**

 By Permit Only

-NOTE: Online CABIN reservations must be made at least 3-days prior to check-in date.
+NOTE: Online CABIN reservations must be made at least 7-days prior to check-in date.

 Remote, wild, volcanic coastline offering solitude and respite from urban life.
 Lodging, camping, picnicking, shore fishing and hardy family hiking along an ancient Hawaiian coastal trail which leads to Hana.
-Excellent opportunity to view a seabird colony and anchialine pools.
-Other features include native hala forest, legendary cave, heiau (religious temple), natural stone arch, sea stacks, blow holes and small black sand beach.
-(122.1 acres)
+Excellent opportunity to view a seabird colony and natural stone arch.
+Other features include native hala forest, heiau (religious temple), sea stacks, blow holes and small black sand beach.

 Camper vehicles also referred to as Campervans are allowed at Waianapanapa State Park with a valid Campervan Permit.
 Vehicles that have been modified and equipped for camping/sleeping are approved for use in the Camper Vehicle Sections.
 Vehicles that have not been modified for camping/sleeping are prohibited within the Camper Vehicle areas.